femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 ---
 ![](/images/whatsapp-image-2020-04-07-at-5.29.20-am.jpeg)

 You have to take charge of your life, You need to make sure that every moment of it count;  even at your most vulnerable point, take charge of how you feel; listen to the mind, pay attention to what it says and speak positive words.

-In this post, i have listed out five important words with biblical references to say to yourself everyday to help you stay charged, focused and reminded of the reasons you are here, and so hold still and enjoy this moment.
+In this post, i have listed five important words with biblical references to say everyday to help you stay charged, focused and reminded of the reasons you are here, so hold still and enjoy this moment.

-However, to make this very effective, please take a sample paper and write these words, keep them in your wallet or bag- somewhere very accessible.
+*However, to make this very effective, please take a sample paper and write these words, keep them in your wallet or bag- somewhere very accessible.*

 ### I AM BEAUTIFULLY MADE; I AM GOD'S IMAGE